 Red blood cells (erythrocytes): Cells in the blood that contain hemoglobin and deliver oxygen to and take carbon dioxide from all parts of the body.
 Red cell production is stimulated by a hormone (erythropoietin) produced by the kidneys.
 Myeloma patients with damaged kidneys don’t produce enough erythropoietin and can become anemic.
 Injections with synthetic erythropoietin can be helpful.
 Blood transfusion is another alternative, especially in an emergency.
 Synthetic erythropoietin is a supportive therapy used during anti-myeloma treatment to avoid anemia.

 Refractory: Disease that is unresponsive to standard treatments.

 Relapse: The reappearance of signs and symptoms of a disease after a period of improvement.

-Remission or Response: Complete or partial disappearance of the signs and symptoms of cancer.
-Remission and response are used interchangeably.
+Remission or response: Complete or partial disappearance of the signs and symptoms of cancer.
+Remission and response are interchangeable terms.

-- Partial Remission (PR) - PR is a level of response less than CR.
-In SWOG studies, it has meant >50% <75% response.
+- Partial Remission (PR) – PR is a level of response less than CR.
+In SWOG studies, it has meant > 50% and < 75% response.
 In other studies it has meant > 50% response.

-RNA (ribonucleic acid): Any of various nucleic acids that are associated with the control of cellular chemical activities.
-RNA is one of the two nucleic acids found in all cells the other is DNA (deoxyribonucleic acid).
+Ribonucleic acid (RNA): Any of various nucleic acids that are associated with the control of cellular chemical activities.
+RNA is one of the two nucleic acids found in all cells – the other is DNA (deoxyribonucleic acid).
 RNA transfers genetic information from DNA to proteins produced by the cell.

 Serum osteocalcin: A protein produced and secreted by osteoblasts when they are making osteoid.
 A low level reflects active myeloma.
 A higher than normal level reflects more stable myeloma.